NinjaLabs-Dev/NinjaLabs-Dev/README.md

 ### 👏 Oh Hey!

-I'm Ninja, a Software developer from the UK!
+I'm Ninja, a Software Engineer from the UK!
 I love to tinker and find what makes things tick, below you'll see a list of my recent projects and some information about me!
 If you'd like to get in touch for find out more about me, check my [portfolio here](https://ninjalabs.dev).

 ### What I love to use 👩‍💻